 - Purchase the complete Expat Arrivals Berlin Guide (PDF)

-Expats will find that, as in greater Germany, education and schools in Berlin are considered very important.
+As in greater Germany, education and schools in Berlin are considered very important.
 Teachers are paid honourable salaries and university employees are often given higher regard than esteemed businessmen.

 Berlin has a particularly pointed emphasis on higher education and boasts numerous universities, colleges and polytechnics, and over 200 research institutes.